PathwayCommons/guide/src/Rmd/_workflows/pathway_enrichment/identify_pathways.Rmd

 ## <a href="#goals" name="goals">I. Goals</a>

-In this section we discuss the use of [Gene Set Enrichment Analysis (GSEA)](http://software.broadinstitute.org/gsea/index.jsp){:target="_blank"} to identify pathways enriched in an  gene lists arising from a differential gene expression analysis (Figure 1).
+In this section we discuss the use of [Gene Set Enrichment Analysis (GSEA)](http://software.broadinstitute.org/gsea/index.jsp){:target="_blank"} to identify pathways enriched in gene lists arising from a differential gene expression analysis (Figure 1).
 By then end of this discussion you should:

 1. Be able to set up the required GSEA software
 2. Be able to use the GSEA software to test a list of DE genes for enriched pathways